What is Mental Status Examination

 Speech and motor activity

-The examiner gathers helpful information by listening to the patient’s unstructured speech as they respond to open-ended questions.
-The examiner can identify articulation or output issues, such as the hypophonia of Parkinson’s disease, the halting speech of a patient struggling to find words, or the rapid and strained speech of an excited or amphetamine-intoxicated patient.
+The examiner collects useful information by listening to the patient’s speech.
+This happens as the patient answers open-ended questions.
+The examiner can find problems with speech or how it sounds.
+This includes different types of speech.
+There is the quiet voice in Parkinson’s disease.
+Some people may speak slowly when they have trouble finding words.
+Others may speak quickly and tensely when they are excited or under the influence of drugs.
 It’s also important to record general motor activity, including any tics or odd behaviors.
 For instance, Akathisia, or motor restlessness, may indicate an extrapyramidal syndrome caused by phenothiazine use.
 In contrast, slowness and loss of spontaneous movement may signal subcortical dementia or depression.

 Affect and mood